Disciplinary meeting

 There can sometimes be an opportunity to Negotiate An Exit from what has become an unhappy situation for both the Employer and the Employee.

 Disciplinary meetings often open up the way to other employment solutions.
-The advocate can advise and assist you with these.
+Your employment advocate can advise and assist you with these.
 With an advocate disciplinary meetings will be much easier and less stressful.
-With our help, a disciplinary meeting can often lead to a better employer/employee relationship in the long run.

 The seriousness of the disciplinary action must reflect the seriousness of your actions: the punishment must fit the crime.
 Any disciplinary action, such as a warning or dismissal, must be the same action taken against other workers who have done the same thing in the past.
 You cannot get a harsher punishment than another worker for doing the same thing.